domRiddle/ASF/IPC.md

 This API endpoint can be used for fetching structure of given JSON object specified by its `Structure` name - it returns JSON-serialized default object for given structure.
 Returns **[GenericResponse](https://github.com/JustArchi/ArchiSteamFarm/wiki/IPC#genericresponse)** with `Result` defined as `object`.

-Currently, following structures are supported: `BotConfig, `GlobalConfig`.
+Currently, following structures are supported: `BotConfig`, `GlobalConfig`.

 In the example below resulting structure was trimmed to keep it clean - normally you'll get entire structure returned, which is the main purpose of this command.